coding-bootcamps-eu/student-hub/README.md

 ## What is it?

-The CBE- Tool is an organizing tool for coding bootcamps europe
+The Student-Hub is an organizing tool for coding bootcamps europe

 ## Functions included